The Music Trail in Leipzig

-A Norwegian pianist Instagram friend Christian Groevlen writes about his fascination of the eternal music of Bach so I link to his homepage, so I will let him speak for me.
+A Norwegian pianist Instagram friend Christian Groevlen writes about his fascination with the eternal music of Bach, so I link to his homepage, so I will let him speak for me.

-A hundred years later Bach was remembered and honored again by Felix Bartholdi Mendelssohn (1809-1847).
-Without his research and work to play Bach again he might have disappeared.
+A hundred years later Bach was remembered and honoured again by Felix Bartholdi Mendelssohn (1809-1847).
+Without his research and work to play Bach again, he might have disappeared.

 To me Bach’s music has a calming effect like telling me that there is still order in the chaotic world.
 The feeling like finding the solution to a difficult arithmetical calculation.

 Mendelssohn’s house in Leipzig is the only surviving of his homes.
-We visited that place last time and were so lucky to arrive on a Sunday were they have concerts.
-We had only just come and hoped we could use our credit card, but you couldn’t and you need cash.
-We only had little cash but again we met the friendliness of the former East Germans.
-The woman working there just took the little cash we had and helped us to find a chair in the concert room.
-Imagine to sit where Mendelssohn himself had played.
+We visited that place last time and were so lucky to arrive on a Sunday where they have concerts.
+We had only just come and hoped we could use our credit card, but you couldn’t, and you need cash.
+We only had little money, but again we met the friendliness of the former East Germans.
+The woman working there just took the money we had and helped us to find a chair in the concert room.
+Imagine sitting where Mendelssohn himself had played.

 The Leipzig Music Trail

-At the Bach museum I found a brochure called “Leipzig Music Trail”.
+At the Bach museum, I found a brochure called “Leipzig Music Trail”.
 Nearly two days were spent following the metal arrows in the ground.
-All led to music historical places in a five km radius.
+All led to historical music places within a five km radius.
 One ended nowhere maybe hidden under some construction site in an old arch.
-Otherwise it was great fun to go from the birth place of Clara Schumann to the first European coffee-house where Bach had played secular music and further on to the varied places with music or information.
+Otherwise, it was great fun to go from the birthplace of Clara Schumann to the first European coffee-house where Bach had played secular music and further on to the various places with music or information.

-One of the high-lights of the Music Trail is The Gewandhaus Concert Hall.
+One of the highlights of the Music Trail is The Gewandhaus Concert Hall.
 The history goes back to 1479.
-Mozart has performed here and Mendelssohn was director from 1835 to his death.
+Mozart has performed here, and Mendelssohn was the director from 1835 to his death.

 Last time in Leipzig we went to a museum called “The Round Corner “Die Runde Ecke”, a horrible reminder of the secret police Stasi’s way of treating people.
-In a glass case an essay from a fourteen year old boy was shown.
+In a glass case, an essay from a fourteen-year-old boy was shown.
 He had written that he would like to have an American car or similar things.
 The teacher had reported him to Stasi, the secret police and his mother who was a secretary for the Gewandhaus conductor Kurt Masur was going to lose her job because of that essay.
-Kurt Masur stood up for her and she kept her job.
+Kurt Masur stood up for her, and she kept her career.
 I think it was about 1980.

-In Leipzig the peaceful revolution coming from people in The Nikolai Church grew so strong that it played a major role for the end of the Communist dictatorship in 1989 when the iron curtain and Berlin wall was opened.
+In Leipzig, the peaceful revolution coming from people in The Nikolai Church grew so strong that it played a significant role for the end of the Communist dictatorship in 1989 when the iron curtain and Berlin wall was opened.
 The people behind the museum has a goal to inform about the dangers of dictatorships.
-The link to The Round Corner has explanation in English.
+The link to The Round Corner has an explanation in English.

 The Nikolai Church where also Bach played and where the peaceful revolution took place from 1980-89

-In Leipzig people looked at me as somebody very strange.
-It was very cold and my clothes didn’t match.
-I had to walk many hours every day so my running shoes had to do.
-Unfortunately the shoe laces were in neon yellow colour and that explains why many people looked down at my shoes and then up to see the person with those shoes.
+In Leipzig people looked at me as somebody strange.
+It was freezing and my clothes didn’t match.
+I had to walk many hours every day, so my running shoes had to do.
+Unfortunately, the shoelaces were in neon yellow colour, and that explains why many people looked down at my shoes and then up to see the person with those shoes.
 I learnt not to care so sometimes I just looked back.